gjbex/atools/README.md

 ```bash
 $ arange --data data.csv --log my_job.pbs.log94894
 ```
-The output can be used as an argument for the `-t` option of `qsub` or `msub`.
+The output can be used as an argument for the `-t` option of `qsub`.
 By default, only jobs that were not completed will be included, to also redo failed computations, add the `--redo` option to the `arange` call.